 Take a day trip to San Diego

-If you only have the day, head to the world-famous San Diego Zoo, explore the USS Midway and San Diego’s Old Town, shop at the worldly Bazaar Del Mundo, or lie on white-sand beaches at Coronado Island — the options are endless!
+If you only have the day, head to the world-famous San Diego Zoo, explore the USS Midway and San Diego’s Old Town, or shop at the worldly Bazaar Del Mundo.

 Take a day trip to a winery

 California is full of exquisite wine estates: Malibu Wine Safari lets you feed animals while on your wine-tasting journey; Rosenthal Winery has a gorgeous ocean view; Cornell Winery has an adjoining restaurant serving comfort food, and Cassa Barranca has an arcade with ice cream and boutique fashion shops.